Sev1Tech/TempAR/README.md

 * **Optional:* [HoloLens Emulator and Holographic Templates](https://go.microsoft.com/fwlink/?linkid=852626)
   * **Your system must support Hyper-V** for the Emulator installation to succeed

+Incidental - Vuforia Database
+A vuforia database and license key is included in this project.
+If you wish to create your own images, you will need to go to : https://developer.vuforia.com/ and sign-up / in and create a new database.
+Once created with images that Vuforia deems accaptable the it can be downloaded as a Unity generic package and imported into the Unity system.
+Once there you can assign those images for action once reconized.
+For access to the database that is included, please contact John Craft (john.craft@geocent.com) for those access credentials.

 ## Deployment

 ### Export to the Visual Studio Solution